Should you rebalance your portfolio in retirement?| Updated: |

 On average, yearly rebalancing is better than monthly rebalancing.
 It is significant since a lot of people are planning to rebalance monthly.
 Historically, you have a slightly better chance of success by rebalancing once a year.

 Also, the longer your retirement, the more critical it becomes to choose the correct rebalancing method.
-If you plan a 50 years retirement with the 60/40 portfolio, you should probably only rebalance when your portfolio is 25% off balance.
+For example, if you plan for 50 years of retirement with the 60/40 portfolio, you should probably only rebalance when your portfolio is 25% off balance.

 With a larger withdrawal rate, the best course of action is to rebalance once your portfolio is imbalanced by 25%.
 Even not rebalancing is better than monthly and yearly rebalancing.

 Overall, it was very interesting to compare these rebalance strategies.
 I would not have expected such differences between them.
-I hope you will find these results are interesting as for me!
+I hope you will find these results are interesting as I did!

 In the future, I also want to try if these conclusions hold between assets that are less different.
 For instance, in my portfolio, I have about 20% of Swiss stocks.
 Should I rebalance my stocks in retirement?
 I will do the simulation once I have more data.